dwzpku/ob/wiki/math/set/zfc.md

   become a model of ZFC + V=L.
 - The diamond principle implies the continuum hypothesis and the negation of the Suslin hypothesis.
-- Martin\'s axiom plus the negation of the continuum hypothesis implies the Suslin hypothesis.
+- Martin's axiom plus the negation of the continuum hypothesis implies the Suslin hypothesis.
 - The [constructible universe](constructible_universe "constructible
-  universe") satisfies the [generalized continuum hypothesis](Generalized_Continuum_Hypothesis "generalized continuum hypothesis"), the diamond principle, Martin\'s axiom and the Kurepa hypothesis.
+  universe") satisfies the [generalized continuum hypothesis](Generalized_Continuum_Hypothesis "generalized continuum hypothesis"), the diamond principle, Martin's axiom and the Kurepa hypothesis.
 - The failure of the [Kurepa hypothesis](Kurepa_tree "Kurepa hypothesis") is equiconsistent with the existence of a [strongly